tristramjones/bucket-lister-backend/README.md

 - The operating system.

 ### Pull requests
 Pull Requests are always welcome.
-Ensure that you've run `npm i` before creating an issue or submitting a pull request.
+Ensure that you've run `bundle exec` before creating an issue or submitting a pull request.
 Ensure the PR description clearly describes the problem and solution.
 It should include:
 - The operating system on which you tested.
 - The relevant issue number, if applicable.